testcontainers/testcontainers-native/demo/wiremock/README.md

 ## Wishlist

-The library implementation is sub-optimal at the moment.
+The library implementation and api is sub-optimal at the moment.
-This is how we want to see the code once everything is done:
+This is how we want to see the code once everything is done, maybe:

 ```c
 #include <stdio.h>